ClickHouse/ClickHouse/website/blog/en/2021/fuzzing-clickhouse.md

 After fixing the majority of pre-existing error, this fuzzer became efficient for finding errors in new features.
-Pull requests introducing new features normally adds an SQL test, and we pay extra attention to the new tests when fuzzing, generating more permutations for them.
+Pull requests introducing new features normally add an SQL test, and we pay extra attention to the new tests when fuzzing, generating more permutations for them.
 Even if the coverage of the test is not sufficient, there is a good chance that the fuzzer will find the missing corner cases.
 So when we see that all the fuzzer runs in different